Ionis' Antisense Technology Claims A Brief Period Of Success

 Biogen, Ionis Pharmaceuticals and SPINRAZA

-Ionis Pharmaceuticals, Inc. announced on December 23, 2016, that the FDA has approved SPINRAZATM (Nusineren; ISIS-SMNRx), an intratechal formulation of an antisense oligonucleotide designed to alter splicing of SMN2 mRNA, under Priority Review for the treatment of SMA in pediatric and adult patients.
+Ionis Pharmaceuticals, Inc. announced on December 23, 2016, that the FDA has approved SPINRAZATM (Nusineren; ISIS-SMNRx), an intrathecal formulation of an antisense oligonucleotide designed to alter splicing of SMN2 mRNA, under Priority Review for the treatment of SMA in pediatric and adult patients.

 SPINRAZA is the first and only treatment approved in the U.S. for SMA, a leading genetic cause of death in infants and toddlers that is marked by progressive, debilitating muscle weakness.
 SPINRAZA was discovered and developed by Ionis Pharmaceuticals and Biogen (NASDAQ: BIIB), and licensed to Biogen who is responsible for future development, manufacturing, and commercialization of SPINRAZA [ref].